MicrosoftDocs/sql-docs/docs/database-engine/database-mirroring/prerequisites-restrictions-and-recommendations-for-database-mirroring.md

 ##  <a name="DbmSupport"></a> Support For Database Mirroring
- For information about support for database mirroring in [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)], see   [Editions and Supported Features for SQL Server 2016](../../sql-server/editions-and-components-of-sql-server-2016.md).
+ For information about support for database mirroring in [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)], see   [Editions and supported features of SQL Server 2016](../../sql-server/editions-and-components-of-sql-server-2016.md).

  Note that database mirroring works with any supported database compatibility level.
 For information about the supported compatibility levels, see [ALTER DATABASE Compatibility Level &#40;Transact-SQL&#41;](../../t-sql/statements/alter-database-transact-sql-compatibility-level.md).